swanchain/python-swan-sdk/README.md

 ### 6b.
 Create Task with Auto Pay

-Auto-pay is on for this tutorial path, if you do no want to auto-pay, visit path C.
-Create, pay, and deploy a task all in one with auto_pay
+If you want to deploy a application from a GitHub repo or Lagrange Space repo, and also don't want to set up payment manually, you can set `auto_pay=True` expilicitly in `create_task`.

 For more information about the [create_task Function](/docs/key_functions.md#create_task-function-details).